SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This SF beach is popular with locals.
 We love spending time here enjoying the beautiful surroundings.

-From its sands, you can see the Marin Headlands (across the water) and the western side of the Golden Gate Bridge.
+From its sands, you can see the Marin Headlands (to the north, across the water) and the western side of the Golden Gate Bridge.
 If you are looking for an amazing place to photograph the bridge, this is one of your best bets.

 As you can see from the picture below, you can find several spots with dramatic views of this golden gem.